akankshamate/Java_Basics/README.md

 ## Instance Variable
-Different copies to be shared by all instances of the class A instance variable can be accessed only through object
+Different copies to be shared by all instances of the class An instance variable can be accessed only through object

 ## Static Method
 A static method can call only other static methods and can not call a non-static method from it.